 - 17.1 An employee dismissed by reason of redundancy and who has been continuously employed for two years or more years will be entitled to a statutory redundancy payment.
 The statutory amount is based on weekly gross pay, age and length of service.
 The statutory payment is subject to a prescribed limit of the amount of a week's pay and is capped at a maximum 20 years' service continuous service.
-The Trust has elected however to exercise its discretionary powers to disregard this weekly pay limit and calculate the redundancy payment on the basis of actual weeks' pay.
-The trust has retained the capped maximum 20 years' service continuous service limit. - 17.2 Redundancy payments will be calculated using the statutory ready reckoner. - 17.3 When calculating service the trust will also give consideration to the effect of the Redundancy Modification Order. - 17.4 If an employee who is under notice of redundancy receives an offer of a job from another Modification Order body, and accepts it before the termination of his or her employment and then takes it up within 4 weeks of the end of the old employment, there will be no dismissal for redundancy payment purposes, no redundancy payment and the employee's service will carry over to the new employer. - 17.5 Employees under notice of redundancy will therefore be asked if he or she has been offered another job with a Modification Order body and, if so, whether he or she intends to take it up within 4 weeks of finishing his or her current job.

-17.6 Further information in relation to the Redundancy Modification Order is available from HR.
+The school has elected however to exercise its discretionary powers to disregard this weekly pay limit and calculate the redundancy payment on the basis of actual weeks' pay.
+The school has retained the capped maximum 20 years' service continuous service limit. - 17.2 Redundancy payments will be calculated based on actual weeks pay. - 17.3 When calculating service, the school will also give consideration to the effect of the Redundancy Modification Order. - 17.4 If an employee who is under notice of redundancy receives an offer of a job from another Modification Order body and accepts it before the termination of his or her employment and then takes it up within 4 weeks of the end of the old employment, there will be no dismissal for redundancy payment purposes, no redundancy payment and the employee's service will carry over to the new employer. - 17.5 Employees under notice of redundancy will therefore be asked if they have been offered another job with a Modification Order body and, if so, whether they intend to take it up within 4 weeks of finishing their current job. - 17.6 Further information in relation to the Redundancy Modification Order is available from TfC People Advice.